rokmohar/alexa-assistant/readme.md

 1. Select Lambda from the AWS Services menu at the top left
 2. Click on the Create a Lambda Function or Get Started Now button.
 3. Skip the Select Blueprint Tab and just click on the "Configure Triggers" Option on the left hand side
-4. On the Cofigure Triggers tab Click the dotted box and select "Alexa Skills Kit".
+4. On the Configure Triggers tab Click the dotted box and select "Alexa Skills Kit".
 Click Next
 5. Name the Lambda Function "google-assistant".
 6. Select the default runtime node.js 6.10.
 7. Select Code entry type as "Upload a .ZIP file".
 Go to the folder where you unzipped the files you downloaded from Github.
 Open the src folder, select index.zip and click open.
 Do not upload the zip file you downloaded from github - only the index.zip contained within it